 We've been working on this article, give us your feedback by voting.

-When consuming a web service over HTTPS, the server hosting the web service may be using a self signed certificate (for example, for non productive web services).
+When consuming a web service integrating with other systems over HTTPS, the server hosting such service may be using a self signed certificate (for example, for non productive web services).

 Could not establish trust relationship for the SSL/TLS may occur.